forkd/tesla/README.md

 # About

-Tesla was written by José Lopes to be used at Cemig.
+Tesla was written by José Lopes to be used at [Cemig](http://cemig.com.br).

 The project that resulted in that OpenBSD machine was named Tesla, in honor of Nikola Tesla (1856-1943).
-When I started this repository, I decided to use that name.
+When I started up this repository, I decided to use that name.

 # License